 “A Netflix spokesperson informed us that the company is not banning all content for VPN and proxy services.
 Netflix originals are still available, as we mentioned.
 The streaming service is working with people who were inadvertently affected to restore access to the full library.”

-Some reports have suggested resetting the app and calling your ISP to determine whether you’re using a proxy/VPN is the way to go as they can reset things from their end.
+Some reports have suggested resetting the app and calling your ISP to determine whether you’re using a proxy/VPN, which is the way to go, as they can reset things from their end.

 As we wrote about recently, using a VPN with Netflix, while used to be fruitful, simply isn’t worth your time, but sadly, it looks like the cat-and-mouse game between VPNs and Netflix has got some regular users caught in the crossfire.